groupx-fudan/groupx-fudan.github.io/teaching/x_courses.md

 ***

+We held group study on various topic every semester.

 * 2023 Spring: Mathematical physics: a modern introduction to its foundations
     - Materials: Hassani, S. Mathematical physics: a modern introduction to its foundations.
 (Springer, 2013).
     - Duration: 05/2023 -